 The DISSINET team maintains a publicly accessible collaborative bibliography in Zotero.
 You can either browse the bibliography online or, if you use Zotero, go to Zotero website, find the group “Dissident Networks Project”, join the group, and use the bibliographic records directly in Zotero desktop application (browse, search, copy, expand, reorganize, etc.).
 The main areas covered are social network analysis, historical network research, digital humanities, historical GIS, and medieval heresy, inquisition, society, economy and demography.
 We plan to gradually enrich this Zotero bibliography with records from David’s older textual bibliographies concerning the inquisition and various medieval dissident cultures.

-Historical Geocoding Assistant
+Historical Geocoding Assitant

 The “Historical Geocoding Assistant” is an open-sourced browser-based application for assigning geographic coordinates in a more convenient and faster way than copy-pasting them from services such as Google Maps.
 The application was designed with historical projects in mind but is suitable for any geocoding work.
 Essential features: